daymxn/ROBLOXIPPuller/README.md

 # Overview

-Pull the ip of any ROBLOX game you are currently in.
+Pull the Server IP of any ROBLOX game you are currently in.

 # Why

-This is an old project I made a couple years back to expand my knowledge of C# and file inspection.
-It doesn't have any core purpose beyond being a learning opportunity.
+This is an old project made by daymxn a couple years back.
+Recently finding this I wanted to fix it as his old method he used didn't work

 # Instructions